CodeGlassDotIO/Docs/_docs/Legal/EULA/ExperimentalSubscriptionAgreement.md

 # 2. DEFINITIONS
 2.1.
 “Affiliate” means, with respect to any Party, any entity that directly, or indirectly through one or more intermediaries, controls, is controlled by, or is under common control of such Party; “control” for such purposes means the possession, direct or indirect, of the power to direct or affect the direction of the management and policies of a person or entity, whether through the ownership of voting securities, by contract, or otherwise.

 2.2.
-“Agreement” means this Enthusiast subscription agreement.
+“Agreement” means this Experimental Subscription Agreement.

 2.3.
-Removed
+“Authorized User” means any individual who obtains access from and who is authorized to use a Product by Customer (including, for the avoidance of doubt, its Affiliates).

 2.4.
 Removed